 - Next, lay out your cloth.
 Take a big spoonful of the mixture and place it into the center of your cloth.

 - Now, just fold or lay the outside pieces on top of each other so you have a pack.
 Some like to pull long pieces up into a “handle” at the top and tie it with yarn or thread.
 It doesn’t really matter as long as you keep the ingredients nestled tightly in the cloth so nothing falls out or becomes loose when in use.

-- You can place it in the fridge and reheat in a steamer or microwaves, using it four or fives times, before making a new one.
+- For non-wound applications, you can place it in the fridge and reheat in a steamer or microwaves, using it four or fives times, before making a new one.